DevoInc/python-sdk/docs/api/api.md

 ```
 Options:
   -c, --config PATH                            JSON/YAML File with configuration, you can put all options here
+  -e, --env                                    Use env vars for configuration
-  -u, --url TEXT                               Endpoint for the api.
+  -a, --address TEXT                           Endpoint for the api.
-  --api_key, --apiKey, --key TEXT              Key for the api.
+  --key TEXT                                   Key for the api.
   --api_secret, --apiSecret, --secret TEXT     Secret for the api.
   --auth_token, --authToken, --token TEXT      Token auth for query.
   --jwt TEXT                                   jwt auth for query.